Denny Island: History

 Denny Island appears in the historical record for the first time as Dunye, in the charter recording the creation of the county of Bristol in 1373.

 This suggests that the name means, in Old English, 'island shaped like a down (i.e. a hill with a rounded profile)'.

 It gives its name to the Denny Island Fault Zone, a part of the Avon-Solent Fracture zone.

-On the 21st of September 1995, Neil Carter from Portishead spent 3 nights on Denny Island to raise money for the RNLI.
-23 years later, on the 21st of September 2018, he slept overnight on the island to raise money for the maintenance of the Black Nore Lighthouse by the Black Nore Lighthouse Trust.
+On 21 September 1995, Neil Carter from Portishead spent 3 nights on Denny Island to raise money for the RNLI.
+23 years later, on 21 September 2018, he slept overnight on the island to raise money for the maintenance of the Black Nore Lighthouse by the Black Nore Lighthouse Trust.

 In 2004, the island was subject to an unsuccessful appeal under Section 6(1) of the Countryside and Rights of Way Act 2000 against it appearing on a map of registered common land.

-On the 13th of November 2017, Lave net fishermen from Wales claimed to have discovered a large amount of plastic, some of which was used as nesting material by seabirds, a bomb from WW2, and several cannon balls after visiting Denny Island.
+On 13 November 2017, Lave net fishermen from Wales claimed to have discovered a large amount of plastic, some of which was used as nesting material by seabirds, a bomb from WW2, and several cannon balls after visiting Denny Island.